MohdAmir15/Gemini-Clone/README.md

 This is a vite React JS project of Gemini clone.

-Currently done with the ai generative functionality function.
+Currently done with the ai generative functionality.

 Next phase would be pre loader.